-Contact Judy Micklethwait, our Club DBS Verifier & Welfare Officer, to initiate the process.
+Contact Lizzie Celi Parr, our Club Welfare Officer, to initiate the process.

 England Hockey Safeguarding on-line training.
 All team managers are required to complete a short England Hockey on-line safeguarding course.
 There is a £10 fee which we ask you to pay upfront and then recover the fee paid from the income from tournament fees.
 Please include the receipt when you handover your team’s tournament fees to the Treasurer.

 You must use this form to record and report any Incidents/Accidents to the Club Welfare Officer.
 Print off copies ahead of time to use pitch-side, as required.
 You should record the information clearly and accurately as soon as possible after the incident/accident as it might be used in the event of an investigation.